 Currently, there is limited evidence on how the 3Rs are implemented in Australia.
 NHMRC conducted its '3Rs Project', overseen by NHMRC’s Animal Welfare Committee, to address this information gap.
 This project led to the development of the Information Paper: Implementation of the 3Rs in Australia (2019).

 The major component of the 3Rs Project was a survey of investigators, AEC members and institutions.
 The design of the 3Rs Survey was informed by a literature review as well as similar international surveys and relevant requirements in the Code.
-The independent report from the 3Rs Survey is provided under ‘Related information’ below.
+The independent report from the 3Rs Survey is available under ‘Downloads’ below.

 Implementation of the 3Rs is the responsibility of the research sector as a whole.
 NHMRC is providing this Information Paper for broad circulation within the Australian community to promote informed discussion about the implementation of the 3Rs in Australia, and to guide any recommendations for improvements if required.

 NHMRC does not fund research involving animals unless the work is: